 version control.

-The approach is already proving useful in ESA initiatives; it has been used, for example, to embed the Australian Curriculum within Scootle, using ScOT terms as a bridge between the two.
+The approach is already proving useful in ESA initiatives, and is a prerequisite for ESA’s procedures in aligning curriculum to learning resources, whether via LOM metadata or ScOT terms.

 The machine readable curriculum uses the RDF application profile produced by the Achievement Standards Network.
 This application profile has been used for several years to describe curricula in all fifty US states, and has formed the basis for much activity in lesson planning and learning asset metadata.
+It is also the framework used for the Machine Readable form of the Australian Curriculum, implemented by ESA.

 While RDF is conceptually more flexible than more established XML approaches, RDF is still expressed in XML, and can be processed through familiar XML tools.
-The Australian Curriculum can readily be mapped into formats that jurisdiction systems are already familiar with.
+The Machine Readable Syllabus can readily be mapped into formats that jurisdiction systems are already familiar with.
 The information model of the RDF application profile is closely aligned with SIF’s model of curricula, so SIF can readily be used to distribute the Australian Curriculum into jurisdictions.

-Jurisdictions have the option of aligning their curricula closely to the Australian Curriculum, or treating them more autonomously.
-In either case, the machine readable form of the Australian Curriculum can be used as a framework for automated mapping between the two curricula.
-RDF can capture the full complexity of possible mappings between them, and the mappings can also be represented in target jurisdiction systems.
+The format also allows alignments to be expressed between different machine readable curricula.
+In particular, RDF can specify the relation between Australian Curriculum content descriptions, and the BoS Syllabus content descriptions derived from them—whether for instance the two are identical, narrower in scope, or broader in scope.

 Purpose

-This document provides a specification for the RDF encoding of the Australian Curriculum.
-It is intended for technically-oriented users of the machine readable Australian Curriculum, who wish to extract and make use of the information encoded in the RDF.
+This document provides a specification for the RDF encoding of the Board of Studies Syllabus.
+It is intended for technically-oriented users of the machine readable BoS Syllabus, who wish to extract and make use of the information encoded in the RDF.

 Scope